 |Signature||3.5 cm width x 1.5 cm height||4 KB to 30 KB||.jpg/.jpeg|

-Note: Before filling in the application form, the candidate should have a scanned image of his/her recent passport size photograph and signature in running handwriting.
-These scanned images are to be uploaded during the submission of the JEE Main 2020 application form.
-The photograph should be coloured or black/ white (but clear contrast) with the name of the candidate and date of taking the photograph printed on it.
+Note: The candidates should keep the scanned copy of his/her recently clicked passport size photograph and signature in running handwriting ready before they begin filling the application form for JEE Main 2021.
+These scanned images are to be uploaded during the submission of the JEE Main 2021 application form.
+The photograph should be colored or black & white, (but clear contrast).
+It must have the name of the candidate and the date when the photograph was clicked printed on it.

-- Cross-check all the details on the Admit card before downloading the document
+- Cross-check all the details on the admit card before downloading it.

-Details Provided in the JEE Main 2020 Admit Card
+Details provided in the JEE Main 2021 Admit Card

 |Applicant’s name||Application number|